 Math and art work well together with this simple game made for decorating Easter eggs.
-For kids who love art it’s a fun way to mix some math into something they like and for little math whizzes it gets them into a little art too!
-You could use real hard boiled and cooled eggs but we used craft ones from Walmart so our finished eggs could be brought out every Easter.
+For kids who love art, it’s a fun way to mix some math into something they like.
+For little math whizzes, it gets them into a little art, too!
+You could use real hard-boiled and cooled eggs but we used craft ones from Walmart so our finished eggs could be brought out every Easter.

 Time to play!